 - Graduate assistants may assist faculty with classes and may teach laboratory sections but are not permitted to teach classes.

 Additional funding opportunities for graduate students in the Kinesiology and Recreation, Parks, and Leisure Studies departments are listed after the graduate assistant positions.

 School of Arts and Sciences

 School of Education

 Additional Funding Opportunities for Graduate Students

-Once accepted in a graduate program, students will be able to obtain information about the following positions through their academic department.
+Once accepted in a graduate program, students will be able to obtain information about the following positions from their academic department.